KushKumarK/head-tracking-bot/README.md

-# HumanoidX-CV-Ph1-codefiles
-For HumanoidX members
+# Head and Hand Tracking bot

 ## Change the COM port for the arduino serial communication